FlexMeasures/flexmeasures/documentation/configuration.rst

 To enable easier quickstart tutorials, these settings can be set by env vars.
 Recommended settings (e.g. mail, redis) are marked by one star (*).

-Note: FlexMeasures is best configured via a config file.
+.. note:: FlexMeasures is best configured via a config file.
 The config file for FlexMeasures can be placed in one of two locations:

 * in the user's home directory (e.g. ``~/.flexmeasures.cfg`` on Unix).
 In this case, note the dot at the beginning of the filename!